All Products

 Server Load Balancer:ALB resource reservation

-Resource reservation is ideal for the following scenarios:
+Resource reservation scenarios:

-• Your business is burstable and you cannot effectively predict traffic spikes.
+• Your business is burstable, and you cannot effectively predict traffic spikes.

 Applicability